leomarcov/debian-openbox/README.md

 ```
 $ ./install -h
-Exec scripts actions
+Exec a set of scripts
 Usage: install [-l] [-a <actions>] [-y] [-d] [-h]
    -l		Only list actions
-   -a <actions>	Only exec selected actions by number range or text pattern (comma separated)
+   -a <actions>	Filter selected actions by number range or text pattern (comma separated)
    -y		Auto-answer yes to all actions
    -d		Auto-answer default to all actions
    -h		Show this help